Hong Kong journalist convicted for accessing public records

 Choy, a freelancer affiliated with RTHK, pleaded not guilty.
 She was convicted on two counts of making false statements and fined 6,000 Hong Kong dollars ($775).

 The documentary Choy was working on, titled “7.21 Who Owns the Truth,” also explored the behavior of Hong Kong police during last year’s anti-government protests.
-Police were accused of not intervening during the attack in the subway station.
+Police were accused of not intervening during the attack in the subway station in Yuen Long, a town in Hong Kong’s New Territories.

-Ahead of the court session, supporters of Choy held placards that read “Journalism is not a crime” and chanted slogans.
+“Today is a very dark day for all journalists in Hong Kong,” Choy said after the verdict.
+“Today is not just a verdict or ruling on me personally but a ruling on journalism in Hong Kong and a ruling on all journalists in Hong Kong.”

+She described the outcome as “heartbreaking” and wiped away tears as she addressed reporters and her supporters.

+“The relentless efforts of journalists to find out the whole truth of the Yuen Long attacks could clarify who should hold responsibility for what in the incident.
+This is what the fourth power is about,” Yeung said after the verdict.

+“The government sent a reporter to the dock, she was found guilty and the fourth power is under threat.
+Press freedom in Hong Kong is dying,” he said.

-Media groups are concerned that Hong Kong’s new security law, which outlaws secession, subversion and foreign collusion to interfere in the city’s internal matters, could be used against journalists reporting on issues considered related to national security.
+Media groups have expressed concern that the crackdown on freedoms in Hong Kong, including the implementation of a tough new national security law, could be used against journalists reporting on sensitive issues.